openstack-archive/fuel-docs/index.rst

   A deep dive into the structure of the Fuel OpenStack environment, network considerations, and deployment options.

+* `Terminology Reference <pdf/Mirantis-OpenStack-4.1-Terminology-Reference.pdf>`_

+  Short articles about OpenStack terminology and technology with references to other documentation and other useful information.

 * `Release Notes 4.1 <pdf/Mirantis-OpenStack-4.1-RelNotes.pdf>`_

   The Release Notes provide general information about new features,